twoolie/NBT/README.txt

 Usage:
  1) Reading files.

- the easiest way to read an nbt file is to instantiate an NBTFile object e.g.
+ The easiest way to read an nbt file is to instantiate an NBTFile object e.g.

     >>> import nbt
     >>> nbtfile = nbt.NBTFile("bigtest.nbt",'rb')